 As an Engaged Learning Faculty Fellow at Cornell University, I developed the curriculum for a project-based course that introduces undergraduates to the social study and implications of data science.
 The project asks: How can we bridge (1) the rigorous, but often detached, academic study of science and technology, and (2) the practical work of data science as it is used and produced in the social world?
 More broadly, it seeks to provoke curiosity about data--how it's made, collected, stored, and used; to guide students in an investigation into their own position as data subjects; and to give students the conceptual tools to engage in public discourse related to data science & society.

 Prior to Cornell, I taught and assisted numerous undergraduate sociology courses at Columbia University and committed a significant amount of time and attention to pedagogical development.
-In 2016, I was accepted into Columbia's competitive GSAS Teaching Scholars Program, in which I designed and taught an original content course on the organization of innovation.
+In 2016, I was accepted into Columbia's competitive GSAS Teaching Scholars Program.
 That same year, I was awarded the Charles Tilly Award for Outstanding Teaching by the Columbia University Department of Sociology for my teaching in Prof. Diane Vaughan's undergraduate course, Mistake, Misconduct, & Disaster.

 Courses taught as assistant: